McNeese Cowboys and Cowgirls: Baseball

-The McNeese Cowboys baseball team represents McNeese State University in Lake Charles, Louisiana.
+The team represents McNeese State University in Lake Charles, Louisiana.
 The team is a member of the Southland Conference, which is part of the NCAA Division I. The team plays its home games at Joe Miller Ballpark.

 Men's basketball

-The McNeese Cowboys basketball team represents McNeese State University in Lake Charles, Louisiana.
+The team represents McNeese State University in Lake Charles, Louisiana.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. The team plays its home games at The Legacy Center (known before August 2021 as the Health and Human Performance Education Complex).

 Women's basketball

-The McNeese Cowgirls basketball team represents McNeese State University in Lake Charles, Louisiana.
+The team represents McNeese State University in Lake Charles, Louisiana.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. Like the Cowboys, the Cowgirls play home games at The Legacy Center.

 Football

-The McNeese Cowboys football team represents McNeese State University located in Lake Charles, Louisiana.
+The team represents McNeese State University located in Lake Charles, Louisiana.
 The team competes in the Southland Conference, which is part of Division I FCS.
 The team plays its home games at Cowboy Stadium.

 Softball

-The McNeese Cowgirls softball team represents McNeese State University located in Lake Charles, Louisiana.
+The team represents McNeese State University located in Lake Charles, Louisiana.
 The team competes in the Southland Conference, which is part of the NCAA Division I. The team plays its home games at Joe Miller Field at Cowboy Diamond.